Henry Ford: Labor unions

-Ford was adamantly against labor unions.
+Ford was adamantly against labor unions, describing them as "the worst thing that ever struck the earth".
 He explained his views on unions in Chapter 18 of My Life and Work.
 He thought they were too heavily influenced by leaders who would end up doing more harm than good for workers, despite their ostensible good motives.
 Most wanted to restrict productivity as a means to foster employment, but Ford saw this as self-defeating because, in his view, productivity was necessary for economic prosperity to exist.

 He believed that productivity gains that obviated certain jobs would nevertheless stimulate the broader economy and grow new jobs elsewhere, whether within the same corporation or in others.
 Ford also believed that union leaders had a perverse incentive to foment perpetual socio-economic crises to maintain their power.
 Meanwhile, he believed that smart managers had an incentive to do right by their workers, because doing so would maximize their profits.
 However, Ford did acknowledge that many managers were basically too bad at managing to understand this fact.
 But Ford believed that eventually, if good managers such as he could fend off the attacks of misguided people from both left and right (i.e., both socialists and bad-manager reactionaries), the good managers would create a socio-economic system wherein neither bad management nor bad unions could find enough support to continue existing.

 To forestall union activity, Ford promoted Harry Bennett, a former Navy boxer, to head the Service Department.
 Bennett employed various intimidation tactics to quash union organizing.
 On March 7, 1932, during the Great Depression, unemployed Detroit auto workers staged the Ford Hunger March to the Ford River Rouge Complex to present 14 demands to Henry Ford.
 The Dearborn police department and Ford security guards opened fire on workers, leading to over sixty injuries and five deaths.
 On May 26, 1937, Bennett's security men beat members of the United Automobile Workers (UAW), including Walter Reuther, with clubs.
 While Bennett's men were beating the UAW representatives, the supervising police chief on the scene was Carl Brooks, an alumnus of Bennett's Service Department, and Brooks "did not give orders to intervene".The following day photographs of the injured UAW members appeared in newspapers, later becoming known as The Battle of the Overpass.